Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Hardware implementation

 To integrate the neural network into the reference design, we leverage HLS to create the appropriate top level ports using properly sized input data types, implemented with an AXI-stream interface~\cite{axi_stream}.
 To ensure we extract and provide the correct data to the model, we track the current frame line and pixel position relative to the data stream using positional metadata provided with each data packet.
 Our current design duplicates the data stream, forwarding the original image to the PCIe interface and the duplicate to the model input.
 As a result, model inference continues in parallel with uninterrupted frame acquisition.
 Each data packet comprising the image contains eight pixels which divides the total time to input the image to the network by a factor of eight.

 We note a number of design challenges encountered when integrating our model.
-Generally, meeting the camera protocol's timing constraint of 250~MHz was a challenge which we overcame with physical optimization tools and hyperparameter searches of the best synthesis strategies.
+Generally, meeting the camera protocol's timing constraint of 250~MHz was a challenge which we overcame \rff{through use of the} physical optimization tools \rff{in the Vivado Design Suite, as well as} hyperparameter searches of the best \rff{Vivado} synthesis strategies.
 Additionally, the ordering of the image lines within the data stream from the CoaXPress protocol IP do not match the natural (top-left to bottom-right) order of the captured image, but is instead divided into “stripes” (see Figure~\ref{fig:systemchallenges}).
-Since our neural network expects a naturally ordered input, and since first-in first-out (FIFO) memories are not addressable, we implement a stream reordering operation using intermediate FIFOs to store the split input stream before they are emptied in natural order.
-Furthermore, since the camera resolution has a minimum of $128\times32$, we track and pass only data packets belonging to the center $32\times32$ region of interest to the model input.
+Since our neural network expects a naturally ordered input, and since first-in first-out (FIFO) memories are not addressable, we implement a stream reordering operation using intermediate FIFOs to store the split input stream before they are emptied in natural order. \yw{Furthermore, the Phantom S710 camera has a built-in restriction on the minimum width of the captured image which is 128 pixels.
+For this reason we decided to set the camera to capture at $128\times32$ pixels resolution, then in the firmware we track and pass only data packets belonging to the center $32\times32$ region of interest to the model input.}

 \paragraph*{Control system outputs:}